NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 Why Some People Wonder if LinkedIn is Worth It

-You’re busy.
-You already have a website, maybe an Instagram, maybe a podcast.
-Another platform feels like another chore.
+Maybe you already have a website, Instagram account, or a podcast.
+Another platform feels like another chore, and you’re already too busy.

 • “Is it just recruiters hanging out there?”